neo4j-contrib/neomodel/doc/source/getting_started.rst

 classes that are intended to be stored to the database must be defined as ``neomodel`` property objects.
 For more detailed information on property objects please see the section on :ref:`property_types`.

+**If** you have a need to attach "ad-hoc" properties to nodes that have not been specified at its definition, then consider deriving from the :ref:`semistructurednode_doc` class.

 Relationships are defined via ``Relationship, RelationshipTo, RelationshipFrom`` objects. ``RelationshipTo, RelationshipFrom`` can also specify the direction that a relationship would be allowed to be traversed.
 In this particular example, ``Country`` objects would be accessible by ``Person`` objects but not the other way around.